rahuls-12/project2/README.md

-this is a game called simon says
+this is a game called simon say.